Jordan Morris: Return to the Sounders

 Morris underwent a successful knee surgery in March 2021 that was performed by Dr. Bert Mandelbaum, who had previously operated on him following his right ACL tear in 2018.
 He underwent rehabilitation with the Sounders for eight months and enrolled in Stanford University's online classes to finish his degree in science technology and society.
 Morris returned to on-field training in August and appeared in the 2021 Leagues Cup roster as an unused substitute.
 He made his return on November 1, 2021, as a substitute against the LA Galaxy in Seattle's penultimate regular season match.
 He made an additional regular season appearance as a substitute and started for the Sounders in a playoffs loss to Real Salt Lake.

 Morris scored three goals for the Sounders during their run to the 2022 CONCACAF Champions League title and was named to the Team of Tournament.
 He scored his 50th overall goal for Seattle in a 2–1 loss to CF Montréal on June 29, 2022.
 Morris was named to the 2022 MLS All-Star Game roster and played in the first half against the Liga MX All-Stars before being substituted.

+In the fifth week of the 2023 regular season, Morris earned his second career hat-trick with the Sounders, scoring four goals in a 4–1 away win against Sporting Kansas City.
+He was the first Sounders player to score four goals in an MLS match.
+Several of his goals in the opening weeks of the season were scored from headers, which he had focused on during training with assistant coach Preki.